Education, Master of Arts

 Education with emphasis in Educational Administration, Master of Arts

 Educational administration is defined as the work of an individual serving in an administrative capacity at the school/district level.
-This individual is aware of local state, and federal laws and policies that affect student learning and school/district management, understands the needs of students and staff, and has the ability to lead a school/district to sustained high levels of productivity, collaboration, and achievement.
+This individual is aware of local, state, and federal laws and policies that affect student learning and school/district management, understands the needs of students and staff, and has the ability to lead a school/district to sustain high levels of productivity, collaboration, and achievement.

 First year Principal Licensure course work requires 25 credits